circleci/circleci-docs/jekyll/_cci1/how-cache-works.md

 ```
 Also, make sure that the directory you are trying to cache is not a part of your repository (i.e. files in this directory are not tracked).

+## Save Cache Output

+The checkmark and X characters indicate which paths exist at the time when the caches are saved – any paths with a X do not exist.

+There are some subtleties here though, in CircleCI 1.0 we create a read-only BTRFS snapshot, and save caches from these.
+If there are any symlinks that point outside of the snapshot, then they will not be cached, since BTRFS snapshots do not recursively follow symlinks.

 ## Per-branch Cache

 Each branch of your project will have a separate cache.
 If it is the